Chelsoconn/170/Security.md

 As you can see, the TLS Handshake is a fairly complicated process.
-We certainly don't expect you to memorize every detail of the various steps involved.
-Instead, try to form a high-level mental model for how it works.
-Note also that the exact process will vary according to which version of TLS is used.
+Note that the exact process will vary according to which version of TLS is used.
 The key points to remember about the TLS Handshake process is that it is used to:

 - Agree which version of TLS to be used in establishing a secure connection.
 - Agree on the various algorithms that will be included in the cipher suite.